euniversal/umei-api-specification/error-codes.md

 ### Security related error codes

-Forbidden
-: The current user is not authorized to perform the requested operation.
+**Forbidden:** The current user is not authorized to perform the requested operation.
 Corresponds to http status 403 Forbidden.

-Unauthenticated
-: This operation requires a logged-in user, but the request did not specify valid authentication parameters.
+**Unauthenticated:** This operation requires a logged-in user, but the request did not specify valid authentication parameters.
 Corresponds to http status 401 Unauthorized (sic).

 ### Error codes related to invalid request data

-InvalidMarket
-: The given market does not exist, is not available for the current user, or is otherwise not available for the given order
+**InvalidMarket** The given market does not exist, is not available for the current user, or is otherwise not available for the given order

-InvalidGridNode
-: The given grid node does not exist, is not available for the current user, or is otherwise not available for the given order
+**InvalidGridNode:** The given grid node does not exist, is not available for the current user, or is otherwise not available for the given order

-InvalidPortfolio
-: The given portfolio does not exist, or is not available for the current user
+**InvalidPortfolio:** The given portfolio does not exist, or is not available for the current user

-InvalidStatus
-: The status specified is not valid for the item selected
+**InvalidStatus:** The status specified is not valid for the item selected

-InvalidLongflexContractId
-: The given longflex contract does not exist, or is not available for the current user
+**InvalidLongflexContractId:** The given longflex contract does not exist, or is not available for the current user

-MarketClosed
-: The market is not open for trading for the period specified in the order
+**MarketClosed:** The market is not open for trading for the period specified in the order

-MarketNotYetOpen
-: The market has not yet opened for trading for the period specified in the order
+**MarketNotYetOpen:** The market has not yet opened for trading for the period specified in the order

-InconsistentPeriods
-: 'periodTo' must be subsequent to 'periodFrom'
+**InconsistentPeriods:** 'periodTo' must be subsequent to 'periodFrom'

-NonZeroFirstQuantity
-: The quantity of the first 'QuantityPricePoint' of an interpolated order must always be zero
+**NonZeroFirstQuantity:** The quantity of the first 'QuantityPricePoint' of an interpolated order must always be zero

-NonUpdatablePortfolio
-: The portfolio can not be updated
+**NonUpdatablePortfolio:** The portfolio can not be updated